Ph.D. in Mathematics, Duke University, 2013.

 B.M. in Harp Performance, Univeristy of Rochester, 2008.

 Liz received her PhD from the Department of Mathematics at Duke University in May 2013.
 She was a Postdoctoral Fellow at the Institute for Mathematics and its Applications at the University of Minnesota for the 2013-2014 thematic year on applications of topology.
 She also holds a Master of Arts in Mathematics from Duke University, a Bachelor of Science in Mathematics from the University of Rochester, and a Bachelor of Music in Harp Performance from the Eastman School of Music.
+Prior to joining CMSE, Liz was an Assistant Professor in the Department of Mathematics and Statistics at the University at Albany - SUNY from 2014-2017.

 As of August 2017, Liz has joined the Department of Computational Mathematics, Science and Engineering and the Department of Mathematics at Michigan State University.